yiren-liu/autogen/python/packages/autogen-studio/.remember/memory/self.md

   - Test drawer creates sessions directly with graph_id instead of temporary teams (Done)
   - Backend TeamManager already supports dict configs so graphs work seamlessly (Done)
   - Also support live-rendering + centering similar to Dify
-- Onclick node opens the node edit panel directly (instead of having to click edit button)
+- Onclick node opens the node edit panel directly (instead of having to click edit button) (Dones)
 - Cursor moving over the right handle of each node will spawn a "Add" icon button, and if the user clicks, a drop-down menu will show up to allow user to choose "add an agent" or "cancel" as two options.
 If "add an agent" is chosen, add an new agent node to the graph connected to the node.
 (Done)
+- Persist component grouping to backend DB

 ## Integrated Panel Implementation